tianshouzhi/dragon/dragon-console/src/main/resources/static/bower_components/AngularJS-Toaster/README.md

     ```

 ### On Show Callback
-An onShow callback function can be attached to each toast instance.
+An onShow callback function can be attached to each toast clusterInstance.
 The callback will be invoked upon toast add.

 ```js
 toaster.pop({